zetavg/chromium-website/site/chromium-os/developer-library/guides/development/sandboxing/index.md

 language like C++ or Rust, not shell scripts.
 Moreover, when you execute them, consider further restricting their privileges.

+It is strongly recommended to [enable CFI] for code for code not written in a memory safe language whenever it handles untrusted inputs or runs without all three techniques mentioned in the Forbidden intersection section.

 ## Just tell me what I need to do

 *   Create a new user for your service ([example](https://crrev.com/c/225257)).